-While the overall population says it will spend about 10% more on holidays gifts this year than last year, African Americans say they plan to spend 17% more.
+While the overall population says it will spend about 10% more on holiday gifts this year, than last year, African Americans say they plan to spend 17% more.

 • All shoppers: Will spend 12% more on gift cards; 10% more on electronic merchandise and 10% more on toys.